EoghyUnscripted/100-Days-Of-Code-Python/README.md

 >
 > As a developer, I am still going to focus my time and energy across all of the programming skills I possess.
 However, I know it is important for the professional world to be fluent in at least one language and skilled in many.
 Ultimately, I hope this challenge helps prepare me in my goal of becoming a professional software engineer.
 Here's to 100 days of progress!

+## Note

+The purpose of these courses is to utilize what was learned in previous lectures as you progress each day.
+You may look at the source codes and think about how it could be done in a better way than what is posted.
+Most likely, I will be thinking the same thing as I am not a beginner in Python.
+Once I have finished with the 100 days of Code challenge, I am expecting to revisit some projects and enhance them into fully fleshed out programs.

 ## Course Resources

 In the course resources folder, you will find the provided files for the [Udemy Course: 100 Days of Code - The Complete Python Pro Bootcamp for 2021](https://www.udemy.com/course/100-days-of-code/learn) which include a poster for tracking progress, notebook sheets for tracking learning, and other valuable information about the course.